natir/blog/_posts/2018-10-06-binary-mapping-format.md

 But I written it in two hours, the format is lossless and they save **33 to 64 %** of disk space.
 Obviously we could save even more space by moving from a text format to a binary format, especially in the numeric and strand fields (7 bit per match).
 But it's easier to test things with a text file.

-Actually I'm not sure we need binary compressed format for store pairwise alignment against read, but in future, if we continue use OLC assembler, with more and more long-read data we probably need it.
+In conclusion the solution of Shaun Jackman trouble are probably filtering, but in future with more and more long-read data we probably need it.
 This result encourages me to continue on this approch and I need read more thing about BAM/CRAM compression technic, canu ovlStore.

-If you want search with me and discussion about Pairwise Aligment format comment section is available.